 Delivery Tips for a Motivational Speech

-So beyond writing the motivational speech, what are some good delivery tips?
+So beyond writing a speech, what are some good delivery tips?
 Great question.

 - Speak at a regular pace.
 Try not to let nerves hurry your delivery.